20 Best Places to See Autumn Leaves in Melbourne

 18. Forest Glade Gardens, Mount Macedon

-Forest Glade Gardens is another private Mount Macedon garden that’s open to the public.
+Forest Glade Gardens is a private garden that’s open to the public who want to see Mount Macedon Autumn leaves.

-The garden has four distinct themes and the large English section is where you’ll find the best autumn colours due to the various deciduous trees.
+The Mount Macedon garden has four distinct themes and the large English section is where you’ll find the best autumn colours due to the various deciduous trees. mount macedon autumn leaves

 The other themes include a Japanese garden with a bonsai house, a woodland area and a fern gully.